menzel/enhort/SETUPINSTR.md

 - The -Xmx32g flag raises the available memory to 32 GB, please specify your available memory here.
 - The StringTableSize improves start up speed for loading the data
 - Currently the port is fixed to 42412
+- The server takes about 2 minutes to start, when the message "Still loading track files.
+Stopping now" the server is up and running

 # Frontend setup